-١, , nereby request perr hission from the (Program), and

-(Program Director) to o be able to "moonlight" at

-(Faci lity), in the capacity of resident/fellow at the

-com pensation rate of \$120 per hour.

-mus educ com (as c max my t t not interfere with the ability of the resignational program, and must not interfere promise patient safety.
-Time spent by redefined by the ACGME and noted within the imum weekly limit.
-PGY-1 residents are in sidents in internal and external Moonlighting his policy) must be counted towards the 80-hour not permitted to moonlight."
-Performance in y for the effect of these activities and adverse

-Dire goal disc ctor must ensure that moonlighting does s and objectives of my training program. ducation is a full-time endeavor and my Program not interfere with my ability to achieve the Moonlighting is a privilege and is at the ram director can deny any moonlighting request

-1. Describe Moonlighting Service:

-2. List Moonlighting Site:

-3. Date of Moonlighting: Number of Hours Worked:

-REQ UIRED SIGNATURES AND APPROVALS:

-Resident/Fellow Date

-Program Director Date

-Designated Institutional Official Date
+l, , hereby request permission from the (Program), and (Program Direct or) to be able to "moonlight" at (Facility), in the capacity of res ident/fellow at the comp pensation rate of \$120 per hour. internand r by re police perm erstand the ACGME Common Program fere with the ability of the resident to a must not interfere with the resident's f sidents in internal and external Moon y) must be counted towards the 80-ho hitted to moonlight."
+Performance in r ese activities and adverse effects may I achieve the goals and objectives itness for work nor compromise lighting (as defined by the ACGN ur maximum weekly limit.
+PGY-ny training program will be mon of the educational program, patient safety.
+Time spent ME and noted within this 1 residents are not itored closely for the effect must my tr ner, I understand residency/fellowship of ensure that moonlighting does not in raining program.
+Moonlighting is a pricam director can deny any moonlighting terfere with my ability to achievolution of wilege and is at the discretion of e the goals and objectives of 1.
+Describe Moonlighting Service: 2.
+List Moonlighting Site: 3.
+Date of Moonlighting: Number of Hours W orked: REQI UIRED SIGNATURES AND APPROVALS: Resident/Fellow Program Director Date Date ŭ Designated Institutional Official Date